temporalio/documentation/docs/reference/metrics.md

 ---
-id: metrics
+id: worker-metrics
-title: Temporal Metrics
+title: Worker & SDK Metrics
-description: Temporal and Workers both emit metrics| this page describes them
+description: Temporal SDK Clients and Workers both emit metrics, this page describes them
-sidebar_label: Metrics
+sidebar_label: Worker & SDK Metrics
 ---

-## Worker/SDK Metrics
+# Worker/SDK Metrics

 The Temporal SDKs emit a largely common set of metrics.
-Note that all the below metrics are prefixed with `temporal_` before being exported to their configured destination(s). `Core`
+Note that all the below metrics are prefixed with `temporal_` before being exported to their configured destination(s).
+The `Core` SDK type includes all SDKs based on it, which as of now is only the Typescript SDK.

 ### Keys